kyleetqi/focbldc/README.md

 In the image above, the two magnet poles form the stator.
 The object spinning in the center is called the rotor.
 The two black boxes on the sides of the rotor's rotating cyan ring represent the stationary brushes, which carry current from the power source into the rotor.
 As current passes through the rotor's conductor, a magnetic field is generated which interacts with the magnetic field from the stator, driving rotation and producing torque.
 The issue with this design is that the brushes wear down over time and require maintenance or replacement.

 With that context in mind, BLDCs operate *without* brushes.
 The design of a typical BLDC is the opposite of a brushed DC motor.
 The rotor is the permanent magnet, while the stator consists of powered coils.
+Currents are sent into the coils in a specific pattern, (depending on the commutation method,) such that the magnetic field in the rotor is always chasing the stators' fields.

 ![GIF of a Brushless DC motor's operating principle.](https://www.renesas.com/sites/default/files/inline-images/fig3-a-bldc-monitor-en.gif)

 *Brushless DC Motor Operating Principle.* [*Source.*](https://www.renesas.com/en/support/engineer-school/brushless-dc-motor-01-overview)

-In a BLDC, currents are sent into the coils in a specific pattern, (depending on the commutation method,) such that the magnetic field in the rotor is always chasing the stators' fields.

 ## What is Field Oriented Control?